Traditional theory, careful boundaries

 How to use it

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance is useful when read beside Quiz and Body Types.
+Body Type Guide is useful when read beside Quiz and Body Types.
 The comparison keeps one food word, season, field note, or reader-path question from becoming a single answer.

 Does not claimThis does not force a choice between labels or prove that one page is the correct interpretation.